End-of-Train and Head-of-Train Remote Linking Protocol (Update C)

 What could happen

-An attacker with local network access to an End-of-Train or Head-of-Train device could send forged brake control commands, causing the train to stop suddenly or brake failure, disrupting rail operations and risking safety.
+An attacker with network access to an End-of-Train or Head-of-Train device could send unauthorized brake control commands, causing sudden train stoppage or brake failure and disrupting rail operations.

 Who's at risk